moul/doc.cloud.online.net/www/documentation/api/content/api_general.md

 # Welcome to cloud.online.net API documentation.

 We have created an easy to use and RESTful API that allows you to have a full control over the service.
-All feature you will find in the web control panel are also available through the API.
+All features you will find in the web control panel are also available through the API.

 ## Request and response